 “Why would anyone write an Othello or a Macbeth and then not publish them so they could get credit for them and people could read them?”

 This is perhaps the most common question that I hear, and it is an excellent one.
-My response is always the same: While this may seem strange from today’s perspective, this is not really a controversial point.
-Indeed, Shakespeare did exactly that too.
-Shakespeare never published those plays either—or, in fact, the majority of his plays.
+I typically respond that Shakespeare never published the majority of his plays either — including Othello and Macbeth.
 Instead, most of Shakespeare’s plays were printed and attributed to him after he died.
 Why?
 At that time, plays were mostly meant to be performed in the theater, and there was not much of a market for them to be printed.
+And this was particularly true in the early Elizabethan era when North wrote most of his plays.

 In their introduction to Lost Plays in Shakespeare’s England, David McInnis and Matthew Steggle estimate that roughly 3,000 plays were staged in the commercial theaters between 1567 to 1642, and of that number, only 543, or a little more than 18%, survive.
 The main reason so many plays are now lost is not that they were published and then perished but that they were never published in the first place.
 But as low as this number is, it is inflated by the percentages of the first half of the seventeenth century, when plays became increasingly popular.
 If we focus just on the 1500s, the percentage of printed plays is lower.
 For example, the business records of the Elizabethan theater-manager Philip Henslowe show that only 30 of the 280 plays that he produced between the years 1592 to 1603—a shade over 10%—are extant.
 If we examine the decades that North mostly wrote—from the 1550s to 1580s—we find the percentage of printed plays was even lower.